 - Hsieh and Klenow (2009) assume (following a practice that has become popular) that there are firm-specific "wedges" affecting total production and capital, essentially modeled as "taxes". - What are these?
-Certainly not taxes. - As a result of these wedges, firms produce different amounts than what would be dictated by their productivity and also may have different capital-labor ratios.
+Certainly not taxes.
+Yet another residual in macro... - As a result of these wedges, firms produce different amounts than what would be dictated by their productivity and also may have different capital-labor ratios.